redis-field-engineering/redis-connect-dist/connectors/oracle/README.md

 # redis-connect-oracle

-redis-connect-oracle is a Redis Connect connector for capturing changes (INSERT, UPDATE and DELETE) from MySQL (source) and writing them to a Redis Enterprise database (Target).
+redis-connect-oracle is a Redis Connect connector for capturing changes (INSERT, UPDATE and DELETE) from Oracle Database (source) and writing them to a Redis Enterprise database (Target).
 The connector uses [Oracle LogMiner](https://docs.oracle.com/cd/B19306_01/server.102/b14215/logminer.htm#i1010243) to read the database redo log.

 <p>
 The first time redis-connect-oracle connects to a Oracle database, it reads a consistent snapshot of all of the schemas.